tobiasraabe/software_patents/README.md

 ## Installation

-To play with the project, clone the repository to your disk with
+To get started, clone the repository to your disk with

 ```bash
 $ git clone https://github.com/tobiasraabe/software_patents